Skip to content

 OpenAPI is a specification for describing HTTP APIs.
 The OpenAPI Wrapper is a generic WebAssembly (Wasm) foreign data wrapper that can connect to any REST API with an OpenAPI 3.0+ specification.

-This wrapper allows you to query any REST API endpoint as a PostgreSQL foreign table, with support for path parameters, pagination, and automatic schema import.
+This wrapper allows you to query any REST API endpoint as a PostgreSQL foreign table, with support for path parameters, pagination, POST-for-read endpoints, and automatic schema import.

 Available Versions